 Note: I’m afraid I don’t have an Android phone, so this guide will be tailored to iPhones.
 You will most probably have to put in these settings as well on an Android phone, but they will be located somewhere else in your settings.

 This step is usually done by the person recharging your sim card in the store, but if you managed to somehow recharge it yourself or the person in the store forgot this step, this is how it’s done.

 You might need to reboot your iPhone after putting in these settings.

-As I am used to in Europe, data roaming is a bad thing that you don’t want to enable (unless you want to pay ridiculous amounts of money for your calls).
+As I am used to in Europe, data roaming is a bad thing that you don’t want to enable unless you want to pay ridiculous amounts of money for your calls (note: this article was written before the EU put an end to these roaming costs in 2017).
 In India there is a slight difference.
 Here, roaming doesn’t mean “calls, text messages and data you use outside your country”.
 It means “calls and text messages you use outside the state you bought your sim card in”.
-I haven’t discovered any extra data or charges being taken out of my account after I visited another state.
+As reader RPG pointed out in the comments section, it’s even more complicated:

 There are, in fact, higher charges if you use SMS or make phone calls while roaming, but the amounts are small.
 There is no roaming charge for data.
 Note that roaming does not involve visiting “another state”.
 It involves visiting another CIRCLE.
 Circles are defined such that sometimes there are multiple states in a circle, and sometimes there are multiple circles in a state.
 And sometimes there is exactly one state in a circle.

 Luckily the roaming fees are very small, so you probably don’t have to worry about them too much…